 The Seton Fund has received a $100,000 donation from Bank of America to support Dell Seton Medical Center at The University of Texas, Seton’s new teaching hospital set to open in Spring 2017.

 “We believe in the catalyzing effect of the new medical center on the Central Texas region,” said Nikki Graham, Austin President, Bank of America.
-“Not only will Dell Seton Medical Center at UT drive economic growth for the region, but it will also allow Seton to continue its mission to improve the health of the community, especially to those most in need.
+“Not only will Dell Seton drive economic growth for the region, but it will also allow Seton to continue its mission to improve the health of the community, especially to those most in need.
 Seton has been a valuable partner to Austin and to Bank of America for many years.
 Our support of Seton is an investment in Austin’s future.”

 The Seton Fund, with help from community leader fundraising volunteers, is spearheading the effort to raise the other $50 million from the community – one of the largest goals for a single, nongovernmental building campaign in Austin’s history.